Sunday, June 4, 2017

 There are just as many options when processing the lines as there are processing the blocks.
 A left to right processing can look very different to a serpentine or even a right to left processing.
 Not just in terms of the dither pattern but also in terms of the colour propagation.
 Other factors such as using "<=" instead of just "<" in colour comparisons results in large changes.
 Shifting the entire image by one, two or three pixels can have a huge difference on the final result.

 Dealing with four pixels at a time results in such varying outcomes.
 Each image source is different as each will have a different way that it lines up with the Apple II blocks.
 There were so many different combinations that testing which ones were going to produce respectable results was a problem.
 To produce every single outcome and compare that on the Apple IIe would have been tremendously time consuming.
 A good preview of what was going to be produced was needed.
 I had a look at AppleWin NTSC and this produces quite good results but still converting every processed image into a dsk file and using AppleWin to compare would also take up a considerable amount of time.
 I had to develop a preview using the conversion code.
 To get a good preview two things were needed.
-One was knowing how the video is translated from the effective resolution to the actual resolution and having a second independent pallet from the processing pallet.
+One was knowing how the video is translated from the effective resolution to the actual resolution and having a second independent palette from the processing palette.
 Both of these I had so I was able to generate a bulk number of preview files and flick through them to pick the best ones.